 Whilst coastal towns might appeal to many, if you are a lover of beautiful rural scenery, and good quality wine, the lure of the Hunter Valley might prove too strong.

-Should you choose to drive through the New England Highway you will not only get to visit some incredible wineries, you could also stay at the magnificent Harrigan's Irish Pub & Accommodation too.
+Should you choose to drive through the New England Highway, you will not only get to visit some incredible wineries, you could also stay at the beautiful Spicers Guesthouse as well.

 Framed by the most stunning vineyards, gardens and mountains, this idyllic property is a terrific place to recharge your batteries after a long day of driving and sightseeing.